timescale/docs/timescaledb/how-to-guides/continuous-aggregates/create-a-continuous-aggregate.md

   FROM t;
 ```

-You cannot create a continuous aggregate using this query, because it contains
+You can't create a continuous aggregate using this query, because it contains
 the `lag` function.
 But you can create a continuous aggregate by excluding the
 `lag` function: